tristann21/tristann21.github.io/_pages/Guides/piracy 4 dummies.md

 The interesting thing about books is that they're such small files because they only contain text and rarely images, so there aren't really ways to torrent them.
 If you wish to access free information, I suggest [Anna's Archive](https://annas-archive.org).
 The largest online library to ever exist.
 100% free!

 Most books online are downloaded as a PDF.
-However, some of them can be downloaded as an [.epub](https://en.wikipedia.org/wiki/EPUB) If so, you will need an [ebook](https://en.wikipedia.org/wiki/Ebook) reader in order to view them.
+However, some of them can be downloaded as a [`.epub`](https://en.wikipedia.org/wiki/EPUB).
+If so, you will need an [ebook](https://en.wikipedia.org/wiki/Ebook) reader in order to view them.
 Most of these ebook readers can also view PDF files as well, so you can have all of your ebooks in one place!

 I personally suggest Koodoo Reader, which you can download [here](https://github.com/koodo-reader/koodo-reader/releases/tag/v1.6.7).